ucdavis/hpccf-docs/docs/data-transfer.md

 ## Globus

-Farm, Franklin, and Hive have Globus v5 installed.
+Farm, Franklin, and Hive have Globus v5 installed, use the [Globus File Manager](https://app.globus.org/) to access exported collections.

 ### Home directories